Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Not all core exchange programs or remanufactured items are equal, so working with a reputable supplier is essential.
 In many cases, original equipment manufacturers offer programs.

-Some core programs require a "like-for-like" exchange in order to receive credit toward a newly remanufactured part.
+Some core programs require a "like-for-like" exchange to receive credit toward a newly remanufactured part.
 In other words, fleets and service operations have to turn in the same brand and in some cases the same model.
-It’s also important to determine if a remanufactured part will be provided based on a company’s core or another source
+It’s also essential to determine if a remanufactured part will be provided based on a company’s core or another source.

-There are a number of common steps in a core exchange program:
+There are several common steps in a core exchange program:

 1. Customer purchases a remanufactured part